Updated for 2023

 They need their own specialized boxes (we’ve got them).

-A layer of crushed paper should be in the bottom of the box, between each layer in the box and at the top of the box.
+A layer of crushed paper should be at the bottom of the box, between each layer in the box and at the top of the box.

-You can find more in-depth instructions here >
+You can find more in-depth instructions here on packing dishes>